-It is a mistake for evangelical Christians to view Jehovah’s Witnesses as just a denomination of Christianity.
-Jehovah’s Witnesses themselves view all other religions as being of Satan.
+It is not correct for evangelical Christians to view Jehovah’s Witnesses as just a denomination of Christianity because Jehovah’s Witnesses themselves view all other religions as being of Satan.
 They claim to believe the Bible, however, they deny some of the fundamental beliefs of evangelical Christians such as, the omnipresence of God, the deity of Christ, His death on a cross and His bodily resurrection.
 In addition, they deny the Holy Spirit is God or personal, the hope of heaven for all believers, and the existence of hell.
 They believe that only an elite handful needs to be born again and take communion, and view speaking in tongues as being possessed by demons.
 They now claim that Michael the Archangel, whom they previously taught was the antichrist (R3), is Jesus.

 In a nutshell – what every Jehovah’s Witness needs to be told

 1. The Watchtower’s publications, Should you believe in the Trinity?
 (1989) and Reasoning from the Scriptures (1985, 1989) are filled with quotes from religious and secular publications, which are taken out of context.
 In many instances, the use of partial quotations seems to constitute being dishonest.
 Did they look up any of the non-Biblical references to see if they were fairly and honestly quoted?
 Why would anyone deliberately misrepresent evidence about the true nature of God?